obzenner/weather_fun/README.md

+# Weather App

+### features
+- shows weather in your location
+- tells you if you're having a great day by comparing the actual weather with your weather settings
+- shows *Warning* message if you set extreme weather settings
+- saves your settings to localstorage
+- shows different background for day and night time

 ## Description

 This is a simple app that fetches weather data from [Open Weather Map](https://openweathermap.org/api) and compares it with user settings of a perfect day.